fluencelabs/docs/docs/build-mvm/glossary.md

 [Webassembly](https://webassembly.org/) is a binary instruction format for a stack-based virtual machine.
 Wasm is intended to provide a memory-safe, sandboxed execution environment with a flexible set of settings, such as memory size and allowed imports.
 Multiple languages, such as Rust, C/C++ or tinyGo, support the Wasm compile target.

-Fluence provides a [Rust SDK](#marine-sdk) but supports any compiled Wasm module following [particular conventions](/docs/marine-book/marine-rust-sdk/module-abi.md).
+Fluence provides a [Rust SDK](#marine-sdk) but supports any compiled Wasm module following [the Module ABI conventions](/docs/marine-book/marine-rust-sdk/module-abi.md).

 #### Webassembly IT